klazarsk/sudo-ninja/README.md

 ### Renaming the utilities

-Now that this utility is about to enter production the utilities are going to be named according to purpose and role.
+Now that this utility is about to enter production the utilities have been renamed according to purpose and role.

-# sudo-katana
+# sudo-chop

 Not this file.

 Chops, slices, dices, splits, and reassembles sudoer files, and flattens multiline sudoer rules, and also removes expired rules.

-# sudo-taijutsu.sh
+# sudo-cleanup.sh

 Also not this file. ;)